Gofundme page set up for Morrice family in Tillsonburg

 Article content

-Family owned since 1948, the Morrice Furniture Store building – and the home of Jim and Nancy Morrice – on Simcoe Street, Tillsonburg was destroyed by fire Wednesday afternoon.
+Family owned since 1948, the Morrice Furniture Store building – and home of owners Jim and Nancy Morrice – on Simcoe Street in Tillsonburg was destroyed by fire on Nov.
+24.

 Advertisement